Adams013/swiss/README.md

 - `REACT_APP_SUPABASE_URL`
 - `REACT_APP_SUPABASE_ANON_KEY`

-The development (`yarn start`) and production (`yarn build`) workflows validate that these variables are present before running.
+The development (`npm start`/`yarn start`) and production (`npm run build`/`yarn build`) workflows validate that these variables are present before running.
 When they are missing the application falls back to a disabled Supabase client that logs a warning instead of reaching the network.

 ## Resolving "This branch has conflicts" in GitHub